Play Live Radio

 Firefighters battling the Canyon Fire Thursday.

-A wildfire which started in a remote area of Ventura County roared into Los Angeles County, forcing a number of evacuations.
+A wildfire that started in a remote area of Ventura County roared into Los Angeles County and led to evacuation orders.

-The Canyon Fire started at around 1:30 Thursday afternoon in the mountains northeast of Piru.
+The Canyon Fire started at around 1:30 p.m.
+Thursday in the mountains northeast of Piru.
 Some ranch homes had to be evacuated, and the Lake Piru Recreation Area was closed.

-The fire quickly exploded in size, burning more than 4800 acres of land.
+The fire quickly exploded in size, burning more than 4,800 acres of land.
 It continued to move to the northeast, away from Piru but into Los Angeles County.
-Around 4000 homes northwest of Santa Clarita were impacted by evacuation orders or warnings.
+Evacuation orders or warnings impacted around 4,000 homes northwest of Santa Clarita.

 As of 11 p.m., no homes were reported lost.

 Firefighters had to deal with rugged terrain and extreme heat.
-Fortunately, wind wasn't a major factor.
-Unlike many major Southern California wildfires, it's a fuel driven , and not a wind driven blaze.
+Fortunately, the wind wasn't a significant factor.
+Unlike many major Southern California wildfires, this one was fuel-driven, not wind-driven.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.